 In general, one desktop environment, like KDE or Gnome, is good enough to operate without issues.
 It’s all a matter of preference for the user, although the system allows switching from one environment to another.
 Some programs will work in one environment and not work on the other, so it could also be considered a factor in selecting which environment to use.

 10) What is the basic difference between BASH and DOS?

-The key differences between the BASH and DOS console lies in 3 areas:
+The key differences between the BASH and DOS console lie in 3 areas:

 – BASH commands are case sensitive while DOS commands are not;

-– DOS follows a convention in naming files, which is 8 character file name followed by a dot and 3 character for the extension.
+– DOS follows a convention in naming files, which is 8 character file name followed by a dot and 3 characters for the extension.
 BASH follows no such convention.

 11) What is the importance of the GNU project?

 This so-called Free software movement allows several advantages, such as the freedom to run programs for any purpose and freedom to study and modify a program to your needs.
-It also allows you to redistribute copies of a software to other people, as well as freedom to improve software and have it released to the public.
+It also allows you to redistribute copies of software to other people, as well as the freedom to improve software and have it released for the public.